 ACF provides all fund advisors access to an online Fund Management Portal.
-Each Affiliate has two fund advisors designated to access the Portal, with one login designated for the Program Manager, using the Affiliate's main email address.
+Each Affiliate has two fund advisors designated to access the Portal.
+One login is designated to the Affiliate's main email address and the other to a designated Affiliate Advisory Board Member.
 The Fund Management Portal is an integrated feature with ACF's Community Suite (CSuite) database.
 Through the Portal, fund advisors can: download fund statements, view all grants going out and contributions coming in, view fund and spendable balances, download donor and expenditure reports, and make grant recommendations for discretionary grants.
 Fund advisors receive automated emails with every online donation that is posted to the fund and when quarterly fund statements are available.